microsoft/PubSec-Info-Assistant/README.md

 ## Enhanced AI Interaction

+**Simple File Upload and Status:** We have put uploading of files into the Accelerator in the hands of the users by providing a simple drag-and-drop user interface for adding new content and a status page for monitoring document pre-processing.

 **Visualizing Thought Process:** Gain insights into the AI's decision-making process by visualizing how it arrives at answers, providing transparency and control.

-**Proper Citations and References:** The platform generates traceable source content, enhancing trustworthiness and accountability in AI-generated responses.
+**Proper Citations and References:** The platform generates referenceable source content, designed to enhance trustworthiness and accountability in AI-generated responses.

-## Things in Progress
+## Works in Progress (Future releases)

 **Incorporating Vector and Hybrid Search in Azure Cognitive Search:** We're actively working on enhancing Azure Cognitive Search by incorporating vector and hybrid search capabilities.
 This will enable more advanced search and retrieval mechanisms, further improving the precision and efficiency of document retrieval.

 **Adding Evaluation Guidance and Metrics:** To ensure transparency and accountability, we are researching comprehensive evaluation guidance and metrics.
 This will assist users in assessing the performance and trustworthiness of AI-generated responses, fostering confidence in the platform.

 **Research of [Unstructured.io](https://unstructured-io.github.io/unstructured/):**
 The unstructured library is open source and designed to help pre-process unstructured data, such as documents, for use in downstream machine learning tasks.
-We have performed a 'tech spike' to understand and assess its capabilities and determine how and if we will implement and build upon these.
-Our current position is we will continue with the Document Intelligence service, formerly Form Recognizer for PDF pre-processing, but we will introduce unstructured as a catcher for many document types which we don't currently process.
+Our current position is we will continue with the Document Intelligence service, formerly Form Recognizer, for PDF pre-processing, but we will introduce unstructured.io as a catcher for many document types which we don't currently process.

 ![Chat screen](docs/images/info_assistant_chatscreen.png)